JuliaDynamics/DynamicalBilliards.jl/docs/src/physics.md

 1. Calculate the `collisiontime()` for **all** obstacles in the billiard table.
 2. Choose the smallest time and `propagate!()` the particle for that amount of time.
 The obstacle corresponding to that minimum time is `colobst`.
 3. `resolvecollision!()` between the particle and `colobst`:
-1. Check whether there is transmission or not: `T(φ) > rand()`
+4. Check whether there is transmission or not: `T(φ) > rand()`, and do:
-    4. `relocate!()` the particle accordingly so that it is on the correct side of the billiard table.
+        1. `relocate!()` the particle accordingly so that it is on the correct side of the billiard table.
-    2. For no transmission, perform `spcular!()` reflection or `periodicity!()` conditions.
+        2. For no transmission, perform `specular!()` reflection or `periodicity!()` conditions.
         3. Otherwise, implement the ray-splitting algorithm.

-4. Continue the loop 1-3 for a given amount of time.
+5. Continue the loop 1-3 for a given amount of time.

 In the standard billiard case, one can always exclude the collision with the previous obstacle.
 However, in both magnetic or ray-splitting cases this is not true anymore.
 Therefore the same algorithm is applied on all 3 cases for the sake of simplicity.